-Fostering Solutions-Oundle does not offer an emergency placement service outside normal working hours to allow for robust matching.

-Referrals are managed by the Referral Hub in conjunction with one of the agency's Supervising Social Workers, in combination with an agency duty manager, who will review the needs and circumstances of the fostered child referred and any suitable vacancies with the agency's foster families.
-The Supervising Social Workers have full access to carer information outside working hours, so quality matching is maintained.
+Alliance Foster Care also offers an emergency placement service outside normal working hours.
+Referrals in these instances will be managed by one of the agency's Supervising Social Workers, in conjunction with an agency duty manager, who will review the needs and circumstances of the fostered child referred and any suitable vacancies with the agency's foster families and match these to carers approved for emergency foster placements.
+The Supervising Social Workers have full access to carer information outside working hours, so quality matching is maintained in the same way as it is within office hours.